mikesmallhelp/wacat/README.md

   1 passed (10.7s)
 ```

-In the example output we can see that the wacat don't go to the login page so it can use the cookie from the authentication file.
+In this example, wacat bypasses the login page by using the cookie from the configuration file, directly accessing the main page.

 ### Run in headless mode